A Brief History of McCloud Nature Park

 A Brief History of W.S.
 Gibbs Memorial Park

 The master plan for W.S.
 Gibbs Memorial Park, adopted by the Hendricks County Park Board on September 4, 2013, was the culmination of a lengthy community planning process establishing a collective vision for W. S. Gibbs Memorial Park as a centerpiece of the Hendricks County Parks system that will serve Hendricks County residents and visitors for generations.

 The 140-acre parcel of land is located on Gibbs Road, south of County Road 200 S., in the southwest portion of Washington Township.

 The master plan unifies a park designed in harmony with its natural systems, a place that accommodates a wide variety of community events and recreational activities unique to the region, a design that recalls the site’s rich agricultural heritage while looking to its future as a key community recreational asset, and a place that promotes active, healthy lifestyles for all ages.

 On April 15, 2020, the Park Board awarded the construction contract to John Hall Construction, Inc. out of Plainfield, Indiana.
-Construction began on June 16, 2020, and was completed in December of 2020.
+Construction began on June 16, 2020, the park was opened to the public on July 21, 2021.

-Phase I encompasses about 70 acres and will include the paved drive and parking lots, green space, approximately 2 miles of trails (gravel and natural surfaces), picnic areas, two ponds totaling 5-1/2 acres that will be stocked for consumptive fishing, an ADA-accessible fishing dock, two ADA-accessible shelters that will be available for rental, ADA-accessible sidewalks from the parking lots to the shelters, an 18-hole disc golf course surrounded by native prairie grasses, a large 30-foot-tall observation/sledding hill, and a nature-themed playground.
+Phase I encompasses about 70 acres and includes a paved drive and parking lots, green space, over 2 miles of trails (gravel and natural surfaces), picnic areas, two ponds totaling 5-1/2 acres that will be stocked for consumptive fishing, an ADA-accessible fishing dock, two ADA-accessible shelters that are available for rental, ADA-accessible sidewalks from the parking lots to the shelters, an 18-hole disc golf course surrounded by native prairie grasses, a large 30-foot-tall observation/sledding hill, and a nature-themed playground.
 Future phases will add additional amenities.